ibrahimmkhalid/ultralytics/docs/en/datasets/classify/imagenet.md

 ### How can I use a pretrained YOLO model for image classification on the ImageNet dataset?

-To use a pretrained Ultralytics YOLO model for image classification on the ImageNet dataset, follow these steps:
+To use a pretrained SFDT_Ibrahim YOLO model for image classification on the ImageNet dataset, follow these steps:

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import YOLO
+        from sfdt_ibrahim import YOLO

         # Load a model
         model = YOLO("yolo11n-cls.pt")  # load a pretrained model (recommended for training)